j-o-d-o/MLPipe-Trainer/README.md

 `SaveToMongoDB` is a custom keras callback class as described in the [tensorflow docu](https://www.tensorflow.org/api_docs/python/tf/keras/callbacks/Callback).
 Again, feel free to create custom callbacks for any specific needs.</br>
 If, instead of `fit_generator()`, each batch is trained one-by-one e.g. with a native tensorflow model, you can still loop over the generator.
 Just remember to call the callback methods at the specific steps e.g. `on_batch_end()`.

-A full Cifar10 example can be found in the example folder: https://github.com/j-o-d-o/MLPipe-Trainer/tree/master/examples/cifar10
+A full Cifar10 example can be found in the example folder [here](https://github.com/j-o-d-o/MLPipe-Trainer/tree/master/examples/cifar10)

-<a name="road_map"></a>
 ## Road Map
 - Create and generat MkDocs documentation & host documentation
 - Add tests